apache/trafficcontrol/blueprints/user.permissions.md

 eliminate the need for the `/deliveryservices/safe` API endpoint, which can be expressed instead as two separate Permissions: one that allows making changes to the "safe" Delivery Service fields and one that allows all others.

-[1] `lastUpdated` is omitted as it's a read-only, response-only field.